-LDG 2.5: Where possible all residents should have the opportunity to grow food, so developments are encouraged which:
+LDC 2.5: To ensure all residents have the opportunity to grow food, developments should:

-- 2.5.1 Include gardens to all houses which provide an opportunity for a growing area which still offers additional suitable private amenity space. - 2.5.2 Consider how, where opportunities for growing areas are not possible for individual gardens, it could be possible to provide for an equivalent access to allotments or community growing areas (this also applies to apartments or mews style properties without gardens).
+- 2.5.1 Include gardens to all houses which provide an opportunity for a growing area which still offers additional suitable private amenity space. - 2.5.2 Where opportunities for growing areas are not possible for individual gardens, an equivalent accessible area should provide access to allotments or community growing areas (this also applies to apartments or mews style properties without gardens).

-LDG 2.6: All new developments should be designed to carefully integrate waste and recycling facilities and should:
+LDC 2.6: All new developments should be designed to carefully integrate waste and recycling facilities and should: